Kobe, Japan Port Guide

 Top Things to Do

-• Explore the historic Kitano district, famous for its charming Western-style houses.
+- Explore the historic Kitano-cho district, known for its Western-style houses and charming streets.

-• Stroll through the beautiful Meriken Park, home to the Kobe Port Tower and the Maritime Museum.
+- Stroll through Meriken Park, home to the Kobe Maritime Museum and the Earthquake Memorial.

 Typical Weather

 Kobe experiences a humid subtropical climate, with hot summers and mild winters.
-The best time to visit is during spring (March to May) and autumn (September to November) when temperatures are pleasant, while the summer months can be quite humid and rainy.
+The best time to visit is during spring (March to May) and autumn (September to November) when temperatures are pleasant and the scenery is particularly beautiful, while the summer months can be quite humid and rainy.

 What to Pack

-• An umbrella or rain jacket during the rainy season
+- An umbrella or rain jacket during the rainy season (June to July)

 Heads Up